• Skip to primary navigation

 Eggs

 The final ingredient is the humble egg!
 The eggs should be at room temperature.
-The reason for this is anything cold added to the flour inhibits the relaxing of the dough.
-If you are using fridge cold eggs you should allow the dough to rest longer and it will soften.
+Anything cold added to the flour inhibits the relaxation of the dough.
+If you are using fridge-cold eggs, you should allow the dough to rest longer, and it will soften.

 This recipe uses 2 whole eggs for protein and fat and an additional 3 egg yolks for a silky, rich pasta.